xSerpentineX/BubbleBoiBot/README.md

 `"ColourTheme": "plain"`: You can change this to either `emerald`, `fire`, `ocean`, `storm`, `candy`, `gold` or `plain`.

-`"BrightOrDim": "dim"`: You can change this to either `bright` or `dim`, which will affect how bright the bot text is.
+`"BrightOrDim": "bright"`: You can change this to either `bright` or `dim`, which will affect how bright the bot text is.

 `"BotName": "BubblyBoiBot"` You can change the bot name when connection to a server here.